r35krag0th/jsonstruct/README.md

 Download and Install
 --------------------

+This library is available from pypi.
+It can be installed using pip:

+    pip install jsonstruct

-Download the code base for this project either by cloning this git repository
+Alternately, you can download its code base for this project either by cloning this git repository

     git clone https://github.com/initialxy/jsonstruct.git

-or download ZIP and extract its contents.
+or download the ZIP file and extract its contents.
 Then cd into the root directory of this project and run

     python setup.py install